-Table 4 reports the gaps in school readiness between children whose family incomes are at the 90th and 10th percentile of the family income distribution.
-These income achievement gaps have declined by 0.11 standard deviations (p < .05) in math and 0.19 standard deviations (p < .001) in reading from 1998-2010.
-These correspond to reductions of 8% and 15%, respectively.
-This rate of narrowing (roughly 7-12% per decade) is roughly half the 20% per decade rate at which the income achievement gap grew between the cohorts born in the mid-1970s and the mid-1990s (Reardon, 2011).
+Table 4 reports the gaps in school readiness between children whose family incomes are at the 90th and $10^{th}$ percentile of the family income distribution.
+These income achievement gaps have declined by 0.13 standard deviations (p < .001) in math and 0.21 standard deviations (p < .001) in reading from 1998-2010.
+These correspond to reductions of 10% and 17%, respectively.
 None of the teacher- or parent-reported school readiness gap measures showed a significant change from 1998 to 2010.

 Table 5 decomposes the changes in the math and reading income achievement gaps into components representing a) the gap between children from low- and middle-income families (the "50/10 income achievement gap" and b) the gap between children from middle- and high-income families (the "90/50 income achievement gap").
 The point estimates here suggest that at least some of the reduction in the 90/10 math gap is attributable to a reduction in the 90/50 gap (p < .10); the estimates are too imprecise to indicate how much of the reduction is due to changes in the 50/10 gap, however.
-In contrast, the point estimates indicate that at least some of the reduction in the 90/10 reading gap is due to a decrease in the 50/10 gap (p < .05) and suggest that at least some is due to a decrease in the 90/50 gap (p < .10).
+In contrast, the point estimates indicate that at least some of the reduction in the 90/10 reading gap is due to a decrease in the 50/10 gap (p < .05); the estimates are too imprecise to determine how much of the reduction is due to changes in the 90/50 gap.
 Again, the estimates are too imprecise to further quantify the relative contribution of each component to the change in the 90/10 gaps.